 If several priorities are added to the system, use the filter box to find a particular priority by just typing the name to filter.

-If you change the name of a priority which is used in the system configuration, a validation check will warn you and give you the option to apply your changes now by clicking on Save and update automatically, manually make the changes your self by choosing another default later by clicking on Don’t save, update manually or canceling the action by clicking on Cancel.
+If you change the name of a priority which is used in the system configuration, a validation check will warn you and give you the following options:

 Changing the name of this object should be done with care, the check only provides verification for certain settings and ignores things where the name can’t be verified.
 Some examples are dashboard filters, action control lists (ACLs), and processes (sequence flow actions) to name a few.
 Documentation of your setup is key to surviving a name change.